EmilieNilsson1/mlops_project/reports/README.md

 Student s204204 was in charge of setting the initial cookie cutter project, writting the code for the model and the training, setting up the continous integration and checking for datadrifting.

-Student s204259 was in charge of the unittesting and the dataprocessing.
+Student s204259 was in charge of the unittesting, monitoring and the dataprocessing.

 Student s224235 was in charge of setting up the google cloud bucket, training our models on the cloud and deploying them and building docker images.